tabsdata/tutorials/README.md

 # Step 1.
 Login and Create a Collection

-You are required to be logged into the Tabsdata server to interact with the Tabsdata system.
+We are required to be logged into the Tabsdata server to interact with the Tabsdata system.

 If you are not logged in, use the following command to login to Tabsdata:

 ```
 $ td login localhost --user admin --password tabsdata
 ```

 Collections are logical containers for Tabsdata tables and functions.
-You use collections to enable different business domains to have their own organizational space.
+We use collections to enable different business domains to have their own organizational space.
 You can read more about them here. <add hyperlink>

 **Note**: If you have completed Getting Started<add hyperlink>, then you would already have a collection called ``tutorial`` and don't need to do this step.